rhapsody-plugins/agent-skills/README.md

 # Calibration Prompt: Before/After Examples

-Read every example below before scoring or rewriting any prose.
+Read every example below before rewriting any prose.
 These are not illustrations — they are calibration.
 Your job is to internalize the difference between what failed and what works, then apply that standard to the text in front of you.

 ---